-Members of Nestlé's Executive Board are eligible to receive Long-Term Incentives, in the form of Performance Share Units (PSUs) under the Performance Share Unit Plan (PSUP).
+Members of Nestle's Executive Board are eligible to receive Long-Term Incentives (LTI), in the form of Performance Share Units (PSUs) under the Performance Share Unit Plan (PSUP).
 The target grant values, expressed in % of the Annual Base Salary, are:

-- CEO

-- Executive Vice Presidents and Deputy Executive Vice Presidents 100%
+- CEO 150% - Executive Vice Presidents and Deputy Executive Vice Presidents 100%

 The Performance Share Unit Plan (PSUP) provides units which entitle participants to receive Nestlé S.A. shares at the end of a three-year vesting period following their grant.
-The level at which PSUs vest is determined by the degree by which the two performance measures of the PSUP have been met.
-These two criteria are:
+The level at which PSUs vest is determined by the degree by which the three performance measures of the PSUP have been met.
+These three criteria are:

-- the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Global 1800 Food & Beverage Net Return Index; - the growth of underlying Earnings per Share in constant currencies.
+- the growth of underlying Earnings per Share in constant currencies; - the relative Total Shareholder Return of the Nestlé S.A. share in relation to the STOXX Global 1800 Food & Beverage Gross Return Index; - Return on Invested Capital (ROIC).